petalorstem/100-days-of-code/log.md

 so I can avoid the headings from being cut off when I click on a link that takes me to a particular section in the page.

-**Thoughts**: It took me really~ long to obtain this certification but I finally did and it really feels so good !
+**Thoughts**: It took me really~ long to obtain this certification but I finally did it and it feels really good !
 Finally, I'll be starting with JavaScript tomorrow !
 I'm going to reward myself with an episode of "Blue Period" and then continue studying for my exam.

 **Link(s) to work**: [Personal Portfolio Webpage](https://codepen.io/caffeineproof/pen/MWvJVxx?editors=1100)